…Laments rising cases of eye defects

 Kumar maintained that one in every 20 Nigerians aged 40 years and above has glaucoma, and one in five at risk of being blind, while he highlighted the fact that there are approximately 8,500 people aged 40 years and above with glaucoma per million population.

-According to him, 50% of glaucoma cases in Africa are from Nigeria and 8% of glaucoma cases were secondary, with over half of these following procedures for cataract, particularly couching, which is still widely practiced in Nigeria despite very poor visual outcomes.
+According to him, 50% of glaucoma cases in Africa are from Nigeria and 8% of glaucoma cases was secondary, with over half of these following procedures for cataract, particularly couching, which is still widely practiced in Nigeria despite very poor visual outcomes.

 “This underscores the need for high quality, affordable and accessible eye surgical services,” he said.